rucky2013/angular-shiro-1/README.md

 angular-shiro-custom ![Build Status](https://travis-ci.org/koneru9999/angular-shiro.svg?branch=master)
 ====================

+This is customized version of `angular-shiro` package from (https://github.com/gnavarro77/angular-shiro)

 `angular-shiro` is an attempt to bring [Apache Shiro](http://shiro.apache.org/) to the [AngularJS](https://angularjs.org/) world.

 ## What is it all about?

-`angular-shiro` is born out of the such simple needs as
+`angular-shiro-custom` is born out of the such simple needs as

 * if the user is not an *admin* then this button must not be *available*
 * if the user does not have *that* permission then he should not be able to do or access that *action* or *resource*

-As [Apache Shiro](http://shiro.apache.org/) is all about those issues (and more), instead of reinventing the wheel, `angular-shiro` is strongly inspired, if not more, from its JAVA mentor.
+As [Apache Shiro](http://shiro.apache.org/) is all about those issues (and more), instead of reinventing the wheel, `angular-shiro-custom` is strongly inspired, if not more, from its JAVA mentor.

 ## Getting started